Karthikeya108/AdvancedLaneDetection/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 58 through 85 in `lane_detector.py`).
+At first, I transformed the images to gray space and applied Sobel operator and took the derivative along the x axis and applied thresholding.
+Then I transformed the images to HLS color space and picked the S channel and applied thresholding.
+Finally I combined the results of both these methods to obtain the final binary image.

 Here's an example of my output for this step.

 <img src="./output_images/thresholding_pipeline_result.jpg" height="400" width="1200">